Abdelrahman915/devops_cheatsheet/kubernetes_level1.md

 ## Summary
 - Define Pods with or without resource limits.
-- Use Deployments for managing multiple replicas.
+- Use ReplicaSets to maintain a fixed number of Pods.
-- Ensure `matchLabels` in Deployments match Pod labels.
+- Use Deployments for version management and updates.
 - Utilize rolling update strategies (`maxUnavailable`, `maxSurge`) for zero downtime.
 - Record deployment changes using annotations for tracking history.